ERA Constitution

 The Membership Secretary is paid a small monthly fee, to be agreed at the AGM through a simple majority vote of the committee.

-The rest of the committee are voted in by current the ERA membership (see Appendix).
+The rest of the committee are voted in by the current ERA membership (see Appendix).

 Management committee